Ideal for Customizable Organization

 I know exactly where I got the pack rat gene, and I come by it honestly.
 That being said, I also got the organizing gene, which is far more of a mystery, and those two things don’t always exist harmoniously in me.
 I am familiar with the KonMari method of organizing/de-cluttering, and while I can appreciate it aesthetically, the thought of having to go through my things so…militantly…causes me anxiety that’s almost overwhelming.
 The jewelry situation was out of control, however, and that was stressing me out, as well, so I came up with a solution that, so far, has worked exactly the way I intended.

-What prompted this reevaluation was the eight, yes, EIGHT boxes with earrings, necklaces, rings, pin, etc. that were sitting on top of the dresser.
+What prompted this reevaluation was the eight, yes, EIGHT boxes with earrings, necklaces, rings, pins, etc. that were sitting on top of the dresser.
 I literally had three boxes of nothing but bracelets.
 Now ask me how much of that jewelry I wore on a regular basis.

 Zero.
 None.
 Zip.
 Nada.